HomeDing/homeding.github.io/boards/index.md

 ---
-title: Boards Overview
+title: Boards
 description: Boards supported by the HomeDing library
 layout: "page.njk"
 tags: ["Board", "Implementation"]
 excerpt: >
+  The HomeDing library can be used with the ESP8266 and ESP32 chips from Espressif.
-  Details on some boards and devices supported by the HomeDing library.
+  Here are some boards and devices supported by the HomeDing library.
 ---

 {% from 'macros.njk' import imgCard %}

-The HomeDing library can be used with many boards and manufactured devices that use a ESP8266 or ESP32 system-on-chip processor.

 On the market you find a lot of solutions like bare chip adapters, development boards, IoT devices off-the-shelf and even complete kits that use these chips.